ethpandaops/ethereum-package/README.md

     // EngineAPI Snooper global flags for all participants
     // Default to false
     "snooper_enabled": false,

+    // Enables Ethereum Metrics Exporter for all participants
+    // Defaults to false
+    "ethereum_metrics_exporter_enabled": false,

     // Parallelizes keystore generation so that each node has keystores being generated in their own container
     // This will result in a large number of containers being spun up than normal.
 We advise users to only enable this on a sufficiently large machine or in the cloud as it can be resource consuming on a single machine.